kouamojulesquentin/MAST-AnalogTest/README.Windows.txt

-  MAST "SIT" Parser uses Flex and Bison (validated with Flex 2.5.37 and Bison 3.0) FLEX_DIR environment variable must point to where flex is intalled (to get access to FlexLexer.h) The unitary test interface Needs "phyton3" and "phyton3-ply" module Qt build has been tested with Qt 5.5 and QtCreator 3.6.1 but should be compatible with more recent versions Note that QtCreator has the ability to use CMake files (but seems to have a lesser level of support than for native .pro files)
+  MAST "SIT" Parser uses Flex and Bison (validated with Flex 2.5.37 and Bison 3.0) FLEX_DIR environment variable must point to where flex is intalled (to get access to FlexLexer.h) The unitary test interface Needs "phyton3" and "phyton3-ply" module To generate Doxygen documentation, doxygen and graphviz must be installed and dot.exe added to PATH environment variable

+  Qt build has been tested with Qt 5.5 and QtCreator 3.6.1 but should be compatible with more recent versions Note that QtCreator has the ability to use CMake files (but seems to have a lesser level of support than for native .pro files)